-The purpose of the Administrator Policy Handbook (Policy) is to provide standards, terms, and procedures that apply to the selection and duties of appointed Administrators for designated water systems and designated sewer systems, pursuant to Health and Safety Code section 116686, Water Code sections 13288, 13442, and 13289.5, and incorporate revisions associated with Senate Bill (SB) 1254 (2022) and Assembly Bill (AB) 805 (2024).
+The purpose of the Administrator Policy Handbook (Policy) is to provide standards, terms, and procedures that apply to the selection and duties of appointed Administrators for designated water systems, as required by and designated sewer systems, pursuant to Health and Safety Code section 116686, Water Code sections 13288, 13442, and 13289.5, and incorporate revisions associated with Senate Bill (SB) 1254 (2022) and Assembly Bill (AB) 805 (2024).

-The State Water Resources Control Board (State Water Board) has authority to appoint an Administrator over one or more designated water systems or designated sewer systems, hereinafter collectively referred to as designated systems, to accept administrative, technical, operational, and/or managerial services, including full management and control of all aspects of the designated system, or full oversight of construction or development projects related to a consolidation or extension of service, including, but not limited to, accepting loans and grants issued by the State Water Board and entering into contracts on behalf of the designated system.
-The State Water Board will consider Administrator appointments when it is necessary to provide an adequate supply of affordable, safe drinking water to disadvantaged communities, voluntary participants, and public water systems and to prevent fraud, waste, and abuse or when sewer service providers are failing to provide adequate sewer service.
+The State Water BoardResources Control Board (State Water Board) has authority to appoint an Administrator over one or more designated water systems or designated sewer systems, hereinafter collectively referred to as designated systems, to accept administrative, technical, operational, and/or managerial services, including full management and control of all aspects of the designated water system, or full oversight of construction or development projects related to a consolidation or extension of service, including, but not limited to, accepting loans and grants issued by the state boardState Water Board and entering into contracts on behalf of the designated water system.
+The State Water Board will consider Administrator appointments when it is necessary to provide an adequate supply of affordable, safe drinking water to disadvantaged communities, voluntary participants, and public water systems and to prevent fraud, waste, and abuse. or when sewer service providers are failing to provide adequate sewer service.

 Appointed Administrators may be individual persons, businesses, non-profit organizations, local agencies, and other entities.
-While only one person or entity may be appointed as an Administrator for a particular designated system, an Administrator may utilize other service providers, such as forensic accountants, outreach and engagement specialists, human resources professionals, attorneys, engineers and other operators, and administrative staff, as needed.
-Some of the duties assigned to appointed Administrators may include overseeing all activities of one or more designated systems, acting as a system's general manager, developing and implementing a Community Accountability and Engagement Plan, establishing a long-term governance structure, and/or managing an infrastructure project on behalf of the designated water system.
+While only one person or entity may be appointed as an Administrator for a particular designated water system, an Administrator may utilize other service providers, such as forensic accountants, outreach and engagement specialists, human resources professionals, attorneys, engineers and other operators, and administrative staff, as needed.
+Some of the duties assigned to appointed Administrators may include overseeing all activities of one or more designated water systems, acting as itsa system's general manager, developing, and implementing a Community Accountability and Engagement Plan, establishing a long-term governance structure, and/or managing an infrastructure project on behalf of the designated water system.

-This Policy updates the prior version, adopted in September 2023, to incorporate the provisions of Assembly Bill 805 (2024).
+This Policy updates the prior version, adopted in March 2023, and, as such, reflects and incorporates important lessons learned from implementing this new programmatic approach.
+September 2023, to incorporate the provisions of Assembly Bill 805 (2024).